St.Joseph's Cathedral (RC) Farmington Avenue, east of Sigourney St Hartford, Connecticut, USA LL: N 41.76817, W 72.69201

 Added semitones sharp 4th & flat 7th.
 Original chime destroyed by fire on 31 December 1956.

-Electric-keyboard chime of 12 bells Pitch of heaviest bell is D in the middle octave Transposition is unknown Keyboard range: ---- / ---- There are two added semitones The whole instrument was installed in 1961 with bells made by Petit & Fritsen Prior history: In 1914, the instrument was begun with 10 bells by Meneely/Troy (0 bells remain from that work.)
-Year of latest technical information source is 2002
+Electric-keyboard chime of 14 bells Pitch of heaviest bell is D in the middle octave Transposition is unknown Keyboard range: ---- / ---- There are two added semitones The instrument was enlarged in 2020 with bells made by Petit & Fritsen (Eijsbouts/Verdin?)
+Prior history: In 1961, the instrument was begun with 12 bells with bells made by Petit & Fritsen In 1914, a complete instrument of 10 bells was installed with bells made by Meneely/Troy (0 bells remain from that work.)
+Auxiliary mechanisms: E Tower details not available Year of latest technical information source is 2020

 Explanations of page format and keyboard range are available.